 Set milestones for app development.
 Timeline for app development should be drafted with requirement gathering, research, development and testing in mind.
 The business part of the app doesn’t come in the timeline.
 Timeline will undergo changes when there are changes in the requirement.

-Communicating the Idea
+Communicating the Idea#communicating-the-idea

 The initial step is to convey your app’s idea to the developer.
 Ensure to cover all the features while describing to the developer.
 A research process has to be carried to ensure no loop holes are there in the user roles or use cases.